-5.21 The Lichfield Open Space Assessment4, as informed by evidence gathered to inform the Neighbourhood Plan5, recognised the need to improve the two existing play areas serving Fradley.
+- 5.22 The Lichfield Open Space Assessment, as informed by evidence gathered to inform the Neighbourhood Plan, recognised the need to improve the two existing play areas serving Fradley.
 Moreover, this noted that the Worthington Road play area - the only actual play area for children in Fradley - lies some distance from the northern half of Fradley so its accessibility is limited.
-There is a need therefore for new provision to address the Lichfield Local Plan requirement in Policy HSC1 to provide play facilities within 480m/10 minutes' walk.
+There is a need therefore for new provision to address the Lichfield Local Plan requirement in Policy HSC1 to provide play facilities within 480m/10 minutes' walk. - 5.23 This also does not recognise the type of play facility that is needed.
+The Worthington Road facility is aimed at younger children, whereas the Hay End MUGA and skatepark is more for older children.
+As well as further Local Equipped Areas for Play (LEAPs) for young children, there is a need for a facility to serve the needs of older children.
+This should be in the form of a Neighbourhood Equipped Area for Play (NEAP) and, based on the Local Plan standards, the scale of growth at the SDA justifies the provision of a NEAP.